 “We are concerned that the potential changes to the advice landscape, including the additional educational requirements proposed by FASEA, the removal of commissions and banning of advice fees being charged on MySuper products will potentially impact the number of members that receive advice.
 This may have the impact of reducing the demand for pension products going forward and may result in more individuals taking lump sums out of the superannuation systems, which may put more pressure on the social security system, which is unlikely to be a sustainable long-term position for the Federal Government.

 As such, KPMG believes funds will have to review their advice models to ensure that they can continue to deliver advice to members in an efficient, affordable and compliant manner to facilitate the continued growth of the retirement income product market.”

-KPMG maintains the expectation that Industry Funds will overtake SMSFs in FY20, holding the largest share of the market at just over $2t in assets by June 2029.
-We expect both Retail and Public Sector fund assets to experience growth at half the rate of industry funds, with these sectors projected to reach $1.2t and $0.9t respectively in 10 years.
+KPMG maintains the expectation that Industry Funds will overtake SMSFs in FY20, holding the largest share of the market at just over $2 trillion in assets by June 2029.
+We expect both Retail and Public Sector fund assets to experience growth at half the rate of industry funds, with these sectors projected to reach $1.2 trillion and $0.9 trillion respectively in 10 years.
 Lagging well behind the other segments, the Corporate Fund sector is expected to experience the slowest growth rates, maintaining assets at around $56 billion by 2029.

 0400 818 891

 © 2020 KPMG International Cooperative (“KPMG International”), a Swiss entity.
 Member firms of the KPMG network of independent firms are affiliated with KPMG International.
 KPMG International provides no client services.
 No member firm has any authority to obligate or bind KPMG International or any other member firm vis-à-vis third parties, nor does KPMG International have any such authority to obligate or bind any member firm.
 All rights reserved.